nteu335/cfpb-salary-calculator-2024/README.md

 - `yarn test` - Run unit and integration tests related to changed files based on git.
 - `yarn format` - Format all files with Prettier.
 - `yarn lint` - Runs TypeScript, ESLint and Stylelint.

+## Deployment

+A GitHub workflow automatically deploys to a staging surge.sh domain.